falkenbach/Simple-Open-Source-BitCoin-Faucet/README.md

 3. Change the config which you can find at: "includes/config.php".
 4. Import the freebtc.sql and the informations.sql in your MySQL database.
 5. Upload everything on your webserver.
-6. Setup a cronjob and let it run the script "runthiscronjob.php".
+6. Setup a cronjob and let it run the script "job.php".
 If you do not have access to cronjob functinallity, you can use [SetCronJob](https://www.setcronjob.com/).
 As a free user you can let it run every hour (which is often enough).
 7. ????
 8. Profit.